jsalvadori/jsalvadori.github.io/_pages/research_presentations.md

 Conference Presentations
 -----
+Lesage, S., & **Salvadori, J.** (February 2026). *How intense are intensifiers?
+Experimental evidence of the degree expressed by intensifiers in French-speaking Switzerland.* Paper accepted at the “s u u u u u p e r awesome patterns of iNtEnSiFiCaTiOn‼11eleven 😎 🤩” workshop at the annual conference of the Deutsche Gesellschaft für Sprachwissenschaft (DGfS), Trier, Germany.

 **Salvadori, J.** (2025, July 3). *Event, result, and beyond: A rule- and network-based approach to ambiguity in deverbal nominalization*.
 11th Workshop on Nominalizations/11èmes Journées d'Etude sur les NOMinalisations (JENom 11), Graz, Austria.

 **Salvadori, J.**, & Huyghe, R. (2025, June 28). *The shape of meaning: A network analysis of ambiguity in French deverbal nouns*.
 Word-Formation Theories VII & Typology and Universals in Word-Formation VI, Košice, Slovakia.